Faculty research groups

 These groups focus on specific research outcomes within the information science field, and are led by UMSI faculty.

 The Community Health Informatics Lab focuses on the potential of information systems and services to improve the health and well-being of groups that experience disease-related health disparities.
 The lab investigates technology-enhanced disease prevention, management, care and support in everyday life contexts, as well as at the interface of clinical and community-based care.
 UMSI lead is Tiffany Veinot.

-Over the last several years, the research community at the University of Michigan focused on mining large amounts of data (whether structured, semi-structured, textual, or multimedia) has grown significantly.
-MIDAS group members are interested in developing new data mining techniques and are now hosted in several units, including Computer Science and Engineering, Information, Statistics, Linguistics, and Mathematics, and also several domain units in the natural sciences, medical sciences, social sciences, and humanities, with faculty interested in the use of data mining techniques to advance science in their domain.
+Over the last several years, the research community at the University of Michigan focused on mining large amounts of data (whether structured, semi-structured, textual or multimedia) has grown significantly.
+MIDAS group members are interested in developing new data mining techniques and are now hosted in several units, including computer science and engineering, information, statistics, linguistics, and mathematic, and also several domain units in the natural sciences, medical sciences, social sciences and humanities, with faculty interested in the use of data mining techniques to advance science in their domain.
 UMSI lead is Dragomir Radev.

 Funded by the National Science Foundation, Open Data allows fellows to engage in a vibrant set of research activities in the conduct of responsible data-intensive science and engineering involving faculty and PhD students from the School of Information, Computer Science and Engineering, Bioinformatics, Materials Science, and Chemical Engineering.
 Open Data is designed to build a new community of practice around open sharing and reuse of scientific data.
 UMSI lead is Margaret Hedstrom.